 |Travel (airfare, visa fees, etc.)||$1,500 - $2,000***||$1,500 - $2,000***|

-*Estimated for the 2020-2021 academic year and subject to change.
+**Estimated for the 2021-2022 academic year and subject to change.
 Rent and utility figures are calculated for a single student sharing a two-bedroom apartment.
 This budget does not include allowances for car payments, undergraduate debt, or consumer and other types of personal debt.
-The typical living costs budget is expected to increase by approximately 3% for 2021-2022.
-Estimated cost if insurance is purchased through UVA.
+The typical living costs budget is expected to increase by approximately 3% for 2022-2023.
+Estimated cost if insurance is purchased through the University of Virginia.
 Students may be covered under a parent’s policy or a personal policy.
-If this coverage meets minimum requirements, then the UVA policy may be waived in July.
+If this coverage meets minimum requirements, then the UVA policy may be waived.